smith478/audio-macro-creator/README.md

 ngrok http https://localhost:8501
 ```

+## Testing
+Unit tests can be found in `/tests`.
+Please note that relative imports depend on the context in which you run your script.
+If you run `test_transcription_w_macro_app.py` as a script, Python will not be able to resolve the relative import.
+To avoid this, you should run your tests using the `-m` flag from the command line, like so: `python -m unittest tests/test_transcription_w_macro_app.py`.
+This will correctly set the context for the relative import.
+Since all the unit tests are in `/tests`, you can also use `python -m unittest discover -s tests`

 ## TODO

 We need a automatic speech recognition model with low latency inference.
 Try the following models: